RaghavGanesh7/FreeDevTools/README.md

 A comprehensive collection of **free, open-source developer tools** designed to make your development workflow faster and more efficient.

-## What is FreeDevTools?

-FreeDevTools is a repository containing many useful software utilities and tools that developers use daily.
-All tools are completely free to use, modify, and improve.
-Whether you're a beginner or an experienced developer, you'll find something useful here.

 ## Available Tools

-- **Base64 Converter** - Encode/decode Base64 strings
 - **JSON Prettifier** - Format and validate JSON data
 - **More tools coming soon...**

-## Open Source & Free

-This project is completely **open source** and **free to use**.
-You can:

-- ✅ Use these tools for any purpose
-- ✅ Modify and customize them
-- ✅ Improve and contribute back
-- ✅ Distribute your modified versions
-- ✅ Use in commercial projects

-## Tech Stack

-- **Frontend**: Astro + React + TypeScript
-- **Styling**: Tailwind CSS
-- **Backend**: Node.js (coming soon)

 ## Quick Start